aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin_int_sum.rst

-What is important to keep from the above is that we have informed AiiDA for the existence of a code that resides at a specific location and we have also specified the `default plugin` that will be used.
-This will be covered in one of the following sections, the `output plugin section`.
+What is important to keep from the above is that we have informed AiiDA for the existence of a code that resides at a specific location and we have also specified the `default (input) plugin` that will be used.
+This will be covered in the `input plugin` section.

+.. note:: Don't forget that the code should be able to be executed by the
+    scheduler.
+Therefore, it should have the necessary permissions.
+    E.g. ``chmod +x sum_executable.py``

 Input plugin
 ------------